phaserjs/phaser/README.md

 * Ellipse.getBounds added.
 * Device.canPlayAudio now supports `opus` files directly, as well as `opus` encoded audio stored in ogg containers (#1232)
 * Timer.timeCap has been changed from `1000` to `1 / 60 * 1000` to bring it in line with Time.timeCap.
+* PIXI.AbstractFilter is now bundled by default, to support the new `sprite.shader` feature in Pixi 2.

 ### Bug Fixes